Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Experiment

 \subsection{Experimental Setting}

-\textbf{Benchmarks.} We employ three representative morality-relevant benchmarks: BBQ~\cite{parrish-etal-2022-bbq}, Jailbreakbench~\cite{chao2024jailbreakbench}, and RealToxicityPrompts benchmark~\cite{gehman2020realtoxicityprompts} to evaluate our \method.
-We select these three benchmarks because represent tasks with diverse discourse characteristics, enabling a thorough evaluation of different pragmatic methods.
+\textbf{Benchmarks.} We employ three representative benchmarks with moral problematic content: BBQ~\cite{parrish-etal-2022-bbq}, Jailbreakbench~\cite{chao2024jailbreakbench}, and RealToxicityPrompts benchmark~\cite{gehman2020realtoxicityprompts} to evaluate our \method.
+We select these three benchmarks because they represent tasks with diverse discourse characteristics, enabling a thorough evaluation of different pragmatic methods.
 For example, the indirect social biases in BBQ allow us to assess the effectiveness of our heavy-load pragmatic inference, while the direct toxic language in RealToxicityPrompts evaluates the performance of our light-load pragmatic inference.
 Jailbreaks from JailbreakBench combine both indirect and direct language, reflecting the characteristics of the other two benchmarks; for this dataset, we further analyze the benefits of integrating both heavy-load and light-load pragmatic inference methods.
+In terms of scale, RealToxicityPrompts is split into 2{,}000 training and 500 test examples; BBQ is split into Gender (2{,}080/551), Disability (626/152), and Nationality (1{,}240/300) subsets with balanced biased and non-biased items; Jailbreakbench is a test-only benchmark of 420 examples; and MIC is split into 23{,}600 training and 2{,}941 development examples used for fine-tuning only.
+The full construction details are deferred to Appendix~\ref{sec:appendix_dataset_description}.

-\textbf{Pragmatic Inference Fine-tuning.} We leverage the popular moral reasoning dataset MIC~\cite{ziems2022moral} to fine-tune Llama-3.2-1B\footnote{https://huggingface.co/meta-llama/Llama-3.2-1B} and Llama-3.2-3B\footnote{https://huggingface.co/meta-llama/Llama-3.2-3B} base models, which serve as our backbone models for heavy-load pragmatic inference.
+\textbf{Fine-tuning.} We leverage the popular moral reasoning dataset MIC~\cite{ziems2022moral} to fine-tune Llama-3.2-1B\footnote{https://huggingface.co/meta-llama/Llama-3.2-1B}, Llama-3.2-3B\footnote{https://huggingface.co/meta-llama/Llama-3.2-3B}, and Qwen3-4B\footnote{https://huggingface.co/Qwen/Qwen3-4B} base models, which serve as our backbone models for heavy-load pragmatic inference.
 The MIC benchmark provides annotations for moral foundations and revised replies, making it well-suited for heavy-load pragmatic inference.
 For light-load pragmatic inference, we fine-tune the same base models on the RealToxicityPrompts benchmark.
 As this benchmark does not include annotated revised replies, we design a prompting strategy to guide off-the-shelf LLMs in generating morally correct replies.
+For the diagnosis-prompting experiments in Section~\ref{sec:analysis}, we also evaluate Mistral-7B and Llama-3.1-8B as off-the-shelf instruction-tuned models.
 Please refer to Appendix \ref{sec:appendix_prompt_description} for more details about training pragmatic inference models.

 \textbf{Baseline Methods.} To have a comprehensive evaluation of our \method. we adopt various baseline methods: